openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Once you have selected a valid asset, the module will query all the available columns in your provided asset and will display them in the column dropdown widget.
 By default, all the features in the dataset will be selected :guilabel:`Use all features`, however, if you are interested in using a specific geometry, select a column to filter your dataset, and a new dropdown will load all the unique values for that specific column, select one.

 .. note:: note that this method will only be available when you are using a module that requires a connection to your GEE account.
-You can check this by navigating through the app's dashboard and noticing the :icon:`fa fa-google` icon at the right side of the drawer.
+You can check this by navigating through the app's dashboard and noticing the :icon:`fa-solid fa-google` icon at the right side of the drawer.

 .. note:: Not all the modules have all the mentioned methods, their availability will depend on the module context, i.e. some apps would require polygons while others points.